 - Apps – FreeCampsites.net, iOverlander, Campendium, and the Dyrt are all useful tools to find free camping in Washington.
-Check out my guide to dispersed camping apps for more recommendations.
+Check out my guide to dispersed camping apps for more helpful apps.

 - Online Maps – Follow forest service roads in satellite view on Google Maps to find potential dispersed campsites.
-I also use Gaia GPS and FreeRoam.app to better identify national forest and BLM boundaries with their public lands overlay feature.
+I also use Gaia GPS and FreeRoam to better identify national forest and BLM boundaries with their public lands overlay feature.

 Washington State Dispersed Camping Rules and Regulations

 Always, always, always follow the 7 Leave No Trace Principles when camping in Washington.